Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

 7. Check the material amount in the *Change* field and enter a different material amount if necessary.
     The *Old stock*, *Old total stock*, *New stock* and *New total stock* fields are updated accordingly.
 All these fields are read-only and are updated automatically.

     > [Info] Depending of the posting type, the sign changes.
-A positive value means a receipt of materials, whereas a negative value means the dispatch of materials.
-The amount posted is in turn added or removed to the old and new stock values.
+A positive value indicates that materials are added to stock.
+A negative value means that materials are removed from stock.
+The amount posted is in turn added to or removed from the old and new stock values.

 9. Click the *Posting date* field and enter the desired date with your keyboard.
 Alternatively, click the ![Calendar](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) button to select a date.